MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.StreamAnalytics/v1.0.12/Start-AzureRmStreamAnalyticsJob.md

 ```

 ## DESCRIPTION
-The **Start-AzureRmStreamAnalyticsJob** cmdlet asynchronously deploys and starts a Stream Analytics job in azure_2.
+The **Start-AzureRmStreamAnalyticsJob** cmdlet asynchronously deploys and starts a Stream Analytics job in Azure.

 ## EXAMPLES